Skip to main content

 1. Choose Server Type

-• Select the type of Minecraft server you want to deploy, such as Vanilla, Paper, or another supported version.
+• Select the type of Minecraft server you want to deploy: Vanilla, Paper, Forge, NeoForge, or Fabric.

-• Enable Show Advanced to access additional configuration options, including difficulty, game mode, and other advanced settings.
+• Enable Show Advanced to access additional configuration options, including the Minecraft version (to pin a specific version — recommended for modded servers), difficulty, game mode, and other advanced settings.

 1. Deployment Location